iamsairash/SkillConnect/README.md

-# This is devTinder. 🚀
+# This is SkillConnect. 🚀